3tty0n/portfolio/content/en/authors/admin/_index.md

 ## About Me

 Yusuke Izawa is an assistant professor at Tokyo Metropolitan University.
 His research interests include programming language, virtual machine design and implementation, and software engineering.
-He works together with Programming Research Group at Institute of Science Toyo and Irie and Kadomoto laboratory at the University of Tokyo.
+He works together with Programming Research Group at Institute of Science Tokyo and Irie/Kadomoto laboratory at the University of Tokyo.